PriyanshT/track-amazon-price/README.md

 To get started, we need to have pip installed for windows.<br>
 If you don't have idea what pip is... then you don't know what pip is!!!
 (Google it!)<br>

-Open Command Propmt and type the following:<br>
+Open Command Prompt and type the following:<br>
 ``pip install requests bs4``